cilidon/Ecommerce-Customer-Segmentation/README.md

 The analysis revealed five distinct customer segments: Champions, Loyal Customers, New Customers, At-Risk Customers, and Lost Customers.
 Key findings include:

-1. Champions and Loyal Customers (23.41% combined) drive significant revenue, accounting for over 50% of total sales.
+1. Champions and Loyal Customers (23.41% combined) drive significant revenue, accounting for over 50% of total sales with good frequency, a purchase every four months or every season.

 2. New Customers form the largest segment (33.14%), indicating strong acquisition but weak retention.